RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Rule

-> Author’s family name initial (Year) ‘Title of chapter: subtitle of chapter’, in Editor’s family name initial (ed/s) *Title of book: subtitle of book*, Name of publisher, doi:number OR Place of publication \[if no DOI\].
+> Author's family name initial (Year) 'Title of chapter: subtitle of chapter', in Editor's family name initial (ed/s) Title of book: subtitle of book, edition number edn \[if not first\], Name of Publisher, doi:number OR Place of Publication \[if no DOI\].

 ##### Example